Barry White: 1970s solo career

 White wanted to work with another act, but decided to work with a solo male artist.
 While working on a few demos for a male singer, he made three song demos of himself singing and playing, but Nunes heard them and insisted that he re-record and release them himself as a solo recording artist.
-After arguing for days about it, White was finally persuaded to release the songs himself, although he was initially reluctant to step out behind the microphone.

 He then wrote several other songs and recorded them for what eventually became an entire album of music.
 He was going to use the name "White Heat", but decided on using his given name instead.
 White was still hesitating up to the time the label copy was made.
-It eventually became White's first solo album, 1973's I've Got So Much to Give.
-It included the title track and his first solo chart hit, "I'm Gonna Love You Just a Little More Baby", which also rose to No. 1 on the Billboard R&B charts as well as No. 3 on the Billboard Pop charts in 1973 and stayed in the top 40 for many weeks.
+It eventually became White's first solo album, I've Got So Much to Give (1973).
+The album spawned the singles the title track and his first solo chart hit, "I'm Gonna Love You Just a Little More Baby", which also rose to No. 1 on the Billboard R&B charts as well as No. 3 on the Billboard Pop charts in 1973 and stayed in the top 40 for many weeks.